kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit-details.md

 @codeCoverageIgnoreStart and @codeCoverageIgnoreEnd are annotations used in PHPUnit to **exclude specific sections of code** from being included in the code coverage report.
 These annotations mark the beginning and end of the code block to be ignored and can be useful when testing code that interacts with external dependencies or contains debug or experimental code.

+#### @dataProvider ####

+In PHPUnit, @dataProvider is used to specify a method **that provides data to a test method**.
+The data provider method should return an array of arrays or an Iterator object where each item is an array containing the data for each test case.
+The test method is executed once for each set of data provided by the data provider method, and the arguments of the test method are set to the values of the array items.

 :house: [Home Page](README.md) | [<< Previous Page](phpunit.md) | [Next Page >>](phpunit-examples.md)